huseyincanbay/vue-url-shortener/README.md

-# Url Shortener app built with Vue.js and Firebase
+# Url Shortener App built with Vue.js and Firebase

 This template should help get you started developing with Vue 3 in Vite.